Identification of Child Penalties: Biases in TD due to Normalization

 \end{proposition}

-For a sketch of the proof, note that if fathers' counterfactual APO is known, then the parallel trends violation for fathers is identified, which in turn identifies the $\mathrm{Bias}(d,d',a)$ term in Theorem \ref{thm:cp_iden_res}.
+For a sketch of the proof, note that if fathers' counterfactual APO is known, then the parallel trends violation for fathers is identified, which in turn identifies the $\mathrm{Bias}$ term in Theorem \ref{thm:cp_iden_res}.
 The result follows by multiplying the expression in Theorem \ref{thm:cp_iden_res} by the inverse of the bias term.
+Note that since observed earnings identify the APO under realized treatment ($\APO(g,d)$), an assumption on $\APO(m,\infty)$ is equivalent to an assumption on fathers' normalized effects ($\theta(m)$), and vice-versa.

-An immediate limitation is that fathers' counterfactual APO is not known.\footnote{Studies that utilize quasi‐experimental settings, such as those exploiting the random success of in vitro fertilization (IVF) treatments, may provide credible evidence on fathers' effects.
-Among these, two studies report results for men: \textcite{lundborg2024there} find no significant difference in earnings between successful and unsuccessful IVF treatment couples, while \textcite{bensnes2023reconciling} document, if anything, a small positive effect for men.} I therefore use the bias-correction approach as a diagnostic tool.
+An immediate limitation is that fathers' counterfactual APO is not known.
+I therefore use the bias-correction approach as a diagnostic tool.
 Since both the conventional and bias-corrected estimators target the same causal estimand, assuming a plausible range for fathers' effects allows us to bound the bias in the conventional estimator.
-Specifically, if the true effect lies within the assumed range, comparing the conventional estimator to the bias-corrected estimator provides a measure of bias magnitude.
+Specifically, if the true effect lies within an assumed range, comparing the conventional estimator to the bias-corrected estimator provides a measure of bias magnitude.
 Below, I empirically implement this exercise using a range from $-10\%$ to $+10\%$ for fathers' normalized effects.
+To my knowledge, there are two quasi-experimental studies that exploit the random success of in vitro fertilization (IVF) treatments and study fathers, and find no significant earnings effect for men \citep{lundborg2024there} or, if anything, a small positive effect \citep{bensnes2023reconciling}.\footnote{An alternative is to bound the parallel-trends violation using pre-treatment violations \citep{rambachan2023more}.
+The human capital mechanism of Section~\ref{sec:did_violation} suggests against this approach in the considered context: at treatment-relevant ages the later-treated control group transitions from schooling to employment, so violations can change sign and grow at treatment onset, making pre-treatment violations an unreliable benchmark for post-treatment ones.
+I therefore do not bound fathers' effects using pre-trends diagnostics.}